- Difficulty Easy

 - 100g vermicelli, I prefer green bean vermicelli but simple rice is fine

 - 2 tablespoons sweet chilli sauce

 Nuoc cham Vietnamese dipping sauce (optional – but recommended!)

 - 60ml (1/4 cup) water

 - 2 tablespoons fresh lime juice (or lemons)

 - 1/2 stem lemon grass, pale section only, finely chopped

 - 2 long fresh red chillies, deseeded, finely chopped (optional)

 - 1 garlic clove, crushed

-Smear a small amount of your sauce on the bottom and then add a little bit of your chicken or duck, then your vegetables, then your herbs, bean shoots and top it with some noodles.
+When you’re making this rice paper rolls recipe, smear a small amount of your sauce on the bottom and then add a little bit of your chicken or duck, then your vegetables, then your herbs, bean shoots and top it with some noodles.
 Sprinkle some nuts on top and fold the bottom of your rice paper up, creating a semi-circle.
-Fold in the sides, one at a time and then simple roll the rest into a neat cigar.
+Fold in the sides, one at a time and then simply roll the rest into a neat cigar.
 Theoretically.